Sail: History

 Much of the early development of water transport is believed to have occurred in two main "nursery" areas of the world: Island Southeast Asia and the Mediterranean region.
-In both of these, warmer waters reduce the risk of hypothermia when using rafts (a raft is usually a "flow through" structure), and a number of intervisible islands create both an invitation to travel and an environment where advanced navigation techniques are not needed.
+In both of these, warmer waters reduce the risk of hypothermia when using rafts (a raft is usually a "flow-through" structure), and a number of intervisible islands create both an invitation to travel and an environment where advanced navigation techniques are not needed.
 Alongside this, the Nile has a northward flowing current with a prevailing wind in the opposite direction, so giving the potential to drift in one direction and sail in the other.
 Many do not consider sails to have been used before the 5th millennium BCE.
 Others consider sails to have been invented much earlier.

-Archaeological studies of the Cucuteni-Trypillian culture ceramics show use of sailing boats from the sixth millennium BCE onwards.
+Archaeological studies of the Cucuteni–Trypillian culture ceramics show use of sailing boats from the 6th millennium BCE onwards.
 Excavations of the Ubaid period (c.
 6000–4300 BCE) in Mesopotamia provide direct evidence of sailing boats.

 Square rigs

 Sails from ancient Egypt are depicted around 3200 BCE, where reed boats sailed upstream against the River Nile's current.
-Ancient Sumerians used square rigged sailing boats at about the same time, and it is believed they established sea trading routes as far away as the Indus valley.
+Ancient Sumerians used square-rigged sailing boats at about the same time, and it is believed that they established sea trading routes as far away as the Indus valley.
 Greeks and Phoenicians began trading by ship by around 1200 BCE.

 V-shaped square rigs with two spars that come together at the hull were the ancestral sailing rig of the Austronesian peoples before they developed the fore-and-aft crab claw, tanja and junk rigs.
 The date of introduction of these later Austronesian sails is disputed.